nunoh/JamBuddy/README.txt

-This is my final project for the Automatic Music Generation.
+This is my final project for Automatic Generation of Music class.

-This is under development.
-Feel free to use but use it at your own risk.
+This is still under development.

-Regards,
-soneca